ashleynolan/nuxt-style-demo/README.md

 | `/menu`     | `altlayout` | black                | ✅ black           | white                      | ❌ lightblue             |
 | `/checkout` | `altlayout` | darkolivegreen       | ✅ darkolivegreen  | white                      | ❌ lightblue             |

-- Homepage renders with a pink background and black text (correct rendering)
-- Search page renders with a light-blue background and purple text (correct rendering)
-- Menu page renders with a light-blue background and black text (incorrect background colour, applying bg style from incorrect layout)
-- Checkout page renders with a light-blue background and dark olive green text (incorrect background colour, applying bg style from incorrect layout)

 With `splitChunks: layout` set in the Nuxt config (uncomment this config in `nuxt.config.js` - lines 40-42):